DAsInDavid1/Data_Bootcamp_Final/README.md

 | ------------- | -------------
 | <img src= "https://github.com/DAsInDavid1/Data_Bootcamp_Final/blob/main/Pictures/Logistical_Regression_Clasfication_Report.png" width=130% height=130%>  | <img src= "https://github.com/DAsInDavid1/Data_Bootcamp_Final/blob/main/Pictures/KNN_Classification_Report.png" width=100% height=100%>

 As seen in the pictures above, the highest accuracy was the logistical regression, however it still had an extremely low recall rate for 1 (the patient will have a heart disease).
 The decision tree was better with still a high accuracy score, but the KNN Model had a better recall and accuracy score overall.
 We decided to move forward with this model and try to increase the quality of our machine learning model using other techniques.
 It is to be noted that for KNN our k-neihgbors value was 1 to keep it simple for comparison.
 As noted on the IMB website for KNN "Lower values of k can have high variance, but low bias, and larger values of k may lead to high bias and lower variance".
-We will look to increase the k-neighbors value as it being one is to big of a variance (overfitting).
+We will look to increase the k-neighbors value as it being one is too big of a variance (overfitting).

 The first technique we looked into was SMOTEENN, which allowed us to oversample the 1's and then get rid of the outliers and any that overlapped with the 0's.
 This gave us a much more even analysis and kept it from being scewed to one side.